How to Make a Juicy Mango Pie

-Here on my farm in Brazil our mango season runs from January to late March and during this time, my trees drop mangoes like there is no tomorrow.
+Here on my farm in Brazil, our mango season runs from January to late March and during this time, my trees drop mangoes continually.
 This is the reason behind this recipe.
 With an overabundance of mangoes gracing my lawn every morning I am always looking for new ways to use them.

 As the mangoes cook in this pie, they release that gorgeous sweetness, which when combined with the spices and flour, turns into a rich thick sauce oozing with flavor.

 People tend to get 'worked up' about making pies.
 By this I mean they believe pies are more difficult to make than they really are.
 Perhaps that is what those chefs who make a pretty penny on their 'how to books' want you to believe.
 Don't listen to them, pies are actually easy.

 You hear so many things about the perfect pie crust, and there are even a few special recipes to choose from.
 I too had trouble with mine tearing until someone suggested making it with oil, not with shortening.
 Now I make each one using this method.

 You may also have heard that everything should always be chilled.
 Where I live in the tropics my kitchen is nearly always 87°F (30°C) and I just pop this into my pan without any problems.

 The recipe I have below will fit an 8" pie plate.

 - Ready in: 55 min

 Mango Pie Review

 - 1 3/4 cups All purpose flour